-Consumers who are excluded from Lemon Law coverage can still be protected by other laws and statutes.
-The rights granted to Arizona consumers under the Arizona Lemon Law are in addition to any contract rights the consumer may have arising from the purchase agreement, any new vehicle warranty or other applicable laws. http://www.lemonlawaz.com/arizona-lemon-law/.
+Again though, if you are excluded from Arizona Lemon Law coverage you can still be protected by other laws and statutes.
+The rights granted to Arizona consumers under the Arizona Lemon Law are in addition to any contract rights you may have arising from the purchase agreement, any new vehicle warranty or other applicable laws.

 The Magnuson – Moss Warranty Act (a federal Lemon Law)

 The Magnuson – Moss Warranty Act is a federal law that imposes certain obligations on vehicle manufacturers and grants certain rights to consumers.
 This federal Lemon Law is what State Lemon Laws including the ARIZONA Lemon Law are modeled after.

 The federal Lemon Law offers protections to purchasers of automobiles sold with warranties.
 See Understanding the Magnuson-Moss Warranty Act (https://arizonalemonlawamar.com/rv-%26-motor-homes) for a summary of the Act and 15 U.S.C. § 2301 et seq.
 The federal Lemon Law allows purchasers to recover cash compensation for breach of warranty and to obtain attorneys’ fees.

 If you have a Lemon vehicle, the federal Lemon Law may provide remedies and compensation for your situation, even if you are timed out of the Arizona Lemon Law because the statute of limitations does not begin running on the federal Lemon Law until after the vehicle’s warranty term expires.
 As such, the federal Lemon Law is a backup when the Arizona Lemon Law does not apply.
 The Arizona Lemon Law is codified in Arizona Revised Statutes Sections 44-1261 to 44-1267.